victoriasharon-stack/Star-Switch/README.md

 ## What's next

-- More visible constellations tracked beyond just the Moon's
+- prolly more visible constellations tracked beyond just the Moon's
 - A proper GUI instead of terminal menu
-- Making the "what will you explore next" story prompts actually clickable/interactive
+- Making the "what will you explore next" story prompts actually clickable/interactive further in depth

 ---

 Built by Victoria Sharon for Horizons Arcana 2026.
+Thanks for stopping by <3